wedsall/MushclientSimpleStepper/README.md

 # MushclientSimpleStepper
 ```
 This plugin allows loading paths from an external master file and executing commands step by step.
- Use '- [filename]' to load a path file.
+ Use '- [pathname]' to load a path file.
 Each path should be in the format 'pathName=command1;command2;...'.
  Use '.' to execute the next command in the loaded path.
  Use '..' to go backwards one step.
 This will only work if there is a reverse command specified in the plugin code.
  Use 'stepperhelp' to print this help.